cypress-io/cypress/docs/source/api/commands/type.md

 Of course if the form's `submit` event is `preventedDefault` the form will not actually be submitted.

-## Key Events Table
+**Key Events Table**

-Cypress will print out a table of key events that detail the keys that were pressed when clicking on type within the [command log](https://on.cypress.io/api/type#command-log).
+Cypress prints out a table of key events that detail the keys that were pressed when clicking on type within the [command log](https://on.cypress.io/api/type#command-log).
 Each character will contain the `which` character code and the events that happened as a result of that key press.

 Events that were `defaultPrevented` may prevent other events from firing and those will show up as empty.
 For instance, canceling `keydown` will not fire `keypress` or `textInput` or `input`, but will fire `keyup` (which matches the spec).